 What the heck are Macros?
 Why and how to count them?!
-Macros is short for Macronutrients.
+Macros are short for Macronutrients.
 You may be hearing the word macros a lot from health and fitness people.
 It is also popular if you are wanting to lose weight and or build muscle.

 What are Macros?